 The Walk-in

 The defector also claims Salt is one of the sleeper agents, but the CIA agents dismiss this as disinformation.
 However, Peabody says they must investigate the claim and arrests Salt.
-Salt is concerned about her husband, who she can’t contact, so she escapes from Peabody and goes to their home.
-There, she realises that the Russians have kidnapped her husband and goes on the run.
+Salt is concerned about her husband, who she can’t contact, so she escapes from Peabody, goes on the run, and heads home.
+There, she realises that the Russians have kidnapped her husband.

 See Salt Run